TheSpaghettiDetective/obico-server/website/docs/user-guides/help-the-detective-improve.md

 ## Upload your own time-lapse videos {#upload-your-own-time-lapse-videos}

 The more The Detective sees, the better she gets.
 That's why it'll help her tremendously if you upload time-lapse videos for her to look at.
-For instance, there are probably a lot of time-lapse videos sitting in your OctoPrint's Timelpase folder - upload them all!
+For instance, there are probably a lot of time-lapse videos sitting in your OctoPrint's Timelapse folder - upload them all!

 To upload your own time-lapse videos, go to the [TIME-LAPSE](https://app.obico.io/prints/) page and click on the button with an upload icon.